-Under the SRA Indemnity Insurance Rules 2013, every firm that enters the EPP has an obligation to inform us of their position by emailing firstname.lastname@example.org.
-Firms should also let their last recorded insurer know too.
+Under the SRA Indemnity Insurance Rules 2013, every firm that enters the cessation period has an obligation to inform us of their position by emailing firstname.lastname@example.org.
+Firms should have also let their last recorded insurer know too.

 Firms facing practical difficulties in obtaining indemnity insurance because of Covid-19 may want to consider applying for a waiver to extend the EPP/CP but only if their insurer has agreed to that extension.

-If you are going through a merger with another firm, it is important that the acquired firm closes in an orderly way and that the appropriate notifications are sent to us.
+In addition, if you are going through a merger with or being acquired by another firm, it is important that your firm closes in an orderly way if it is not going to carry on as an authorised body and that the appropriate notifications are sent to us.
 Read more information about notifying us.